 [Update Jan.
 5, 2021: I’ve updated the pronouns used throughout this article to be more consciously aware and sensitive to Eddie’s chosen pronouns.
 Please leave a comment if you happen to come across any I missed.]
-Many of you are aware that I had the opportunity to see Eddie Izzard in concert last week as part of his “Force Majeure” tour.
-What I didn’t mention on social media that night, however, is that I had the great privilege of attending a Q&A session with him after the show.
+Many of you are aware that I had the opportunity to see Eddie Izzard in concert last week as part of her “Force Majeure” tour.
+What I didn’t mention on social media that night, however, is that I had the great privilege of attending a Q&A session with her after the show.
 Most of the questions that evening were the usual, non-professional interview type questions: What’s the one thing you’d tell your younger self if you could go back to the past?
-What inspired you to become a comedian?
-What shade of lipstick do you wear?
-You know…the usual.
-But the last question of the evening made me devote my full attention to the answer.
+What inspired you to …

 Choosing the right point of view (PoV) for your story is the most important—and sometimes the most challenging—decision you will make before you begin the writing process.
 It isn’t a decision to take lightly.
 Through your story’s point of view, your reader will experience your world, your story, your characters, and your very purpose for writing the story to begin with.
 It’s a good idea to become familiar with the various point-of-view options before you set about creating your masterpiece.

 [Updated September 20, 2018] Nothing strikes fear into the heart of a writer quite like these two words: Writer’s Block.
 Whether you’ve been writing for 20 days or 20 years, you’re likely to find yourself staring blankly at the computer screen eventually.
 But, what’s the solution?
 In my writing journey, I’ve come across at least 8 things you can do right now to break through that feeling of emptiness and helplessness.